-There are many problems with this theory we can talk about.
-The very first is one is typical to these theories and another one it has in common with the blood moon and shemitah theories.
-It's ignoring the context.
+There are many problems with this theory we can discuss.
+The very first one is typical of these theories and another one it has in common with the blood moon and shemitah theories of 2015: It's ignoring the context.
 Look at the very next verse tying the Woman sign to a birth:

 Revelation 12:1-2 — 1 And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 2 She was pregnant and was crying out in birth pains and the agony of giving birth.

-If we doubt that the birth is meant literally, the next few verses dispell that.
-They show Satan wants to kill the baby who is clearly identified as a very well-known person in history and to Christians:
+If we doubt that the birth is meant literally, the next few verses dispel that.
+They show Satan wants to kill the son who is clearly identified as a very well-known historical figure:

 Revelation 12:4-5 — 4...And the dragon [Satan] stood before the woman who was about to give birth, so that when she gave birth he might devour her child.
 5 She gave birth to a male child, one who is to rule all the nations with a rod of iron, but her child was caught up to God and to his throne

-This "man child" that comes from the woman is clearly showing the birth of Jesus.
-Who is also the one righteous person destined to rule all nations (Rev 19:16) in history and who has ascended to heaven (Jn 3:13) as verse 5 also says.
+This "male child" that comes from the woman is depicting the birth of Jesus.
+Who is also the one person in history destined to rule all nations (Mt 28:18; Rev 19:16; Eph 1:21) and who has ascended to heaven (Jn 3:13) as verse 5 also says.

-Note, some doubt this, confused over the past being found in a prophecy book like Revelation.
-But the Book is a Book of Revelation, not "prophecy" and there is much in the past that is a mystery which humanity needs revelation on, including the key players of the righteous vs Satan and the work of Christ.
+Secondly, this is a book of revelation, not "future prophecy."
+There is much in the past that is a mystery which could also be revealed, including the key players of the righteous vs Satan and the work of Christ.
 This revelation from the past establishes the characters for the future part of the revelation.
 In other words, for John to be shown the key things in the future, some explanatory revelation of the past is appropriate and reasonable to facilitate that.

 The Star of Bethlehem conjunctions before 3 BC led the Magi to depart in time to come see the baby Jesus.
-For more on Jesus birth in Rev 12 and the Star of Bethlehem before that, see Ernest Martin's excellent free book on the.
+For more on Jesus' birth in Rev 12 and the Star of Bethlehem before that, see Ernest Martin's excellent free book.

-Clarke's theory, like all invented prophecy theories, depends on taking a verse out of its context and re-purposing it to serve some new theory.
-When you ignore the context of a verse, you are set up to misinterpret it.
-That's how you turn a solid reliable Bible prophecy into an unreliable quasi-biblical man-made prophecy interpretation.
+Scottie Clarke's theory, like all invented prophecy theories, depends on taking a verse like this out of its context and re-purposing it to serve some new theory.
+When you ignore the context of a verse, you are likely to misinterpret it.
+That's how you turn a solid, reliable Bible prophecy into an unreliable quasi-biblical man-made prophecy detached from the original.

 Is it any wonder that all predictions based on this approach fail?